Get Active

 Active Launceston is a free community program managed by the City of Launceston and held over the summer months.

-Tai Chi - every Thursday, between November 20 and December 11, from 3.30pm - 4.15pm in Punchbowl Reserve.
+Tai Chi - every Thursday, starting February 12 with the last session on March 12, from 3.30pm - 4.15pm in Punchbowl Reserve.

 These classes are all about improving flexibility and wellbeing in a friendly and welcoming environment!